D3v10/D3v10/README.md

 Build my own web applications
 Learn about data science and machine learning Contribute to open source projects

 Thanks for stopping by!
 Hope you learned a bit about me!
 Feel free to reach out if you have any questions or want to collaborate on a project .

-Note:

-Please replace the bracketed information with your actual details like links to your projects and social media profiles.
-Markdown Language: